Is Lane Splitting Allowed Under California Motorcycle Laws?

 Our Oakland Motorcycle Accident Lawyers Will Protect Your Rights

 Though lane splitting may be legal in California, there are still risks to understand if you frequently employ the practice of riding your motorcycle amid larger, heavier motorized vehicles.
 For more information about your legal options after a motorcycle accident, please contact Venardi Zurada, LLP.
-We can schedule a free care review at our offices in Oakland, Walnut Creek, or Redding, CA. Once we assess your circumstances, we can discuss how to proceed with enforcing your rights.
+We can schedule a free care review at our offices in Oakland or Walnut Creek, CA. Once we assess your circumstances, we can discuss how to proceed with enforcing your rights.